-Local Cuisine: Fresh fish and fruit are a big part of the staple Malawian diet.
-Don’t leave the country without tasting their well-known fish and chips, just order “chambo & chips”.
-Try the staple maize porridge (nsima) or if you’re feeling adventurous, try the sun-dried mice on sticks sold on the side of the road by “mouse-boys”.
-Malawian coffee is a huge treat and on offer all over Blantyre.
+Fresh fish and fruit are a big part of the staple Malawian diet.
+Don’t leave the country without tasting its famous fish and chips – ask for “chambo and chips”.
+Try the staple maize porridge (nsima) or if you’re feeling adventurous, the sun-dried mice on sticks sold on the side of the road by Mouse-Boys.
+Malawian coffee is a huge treat and is on offer all over Blantyre.

 Shopping: The Crossroads Shopping Centre on the Mchinji roundabout is a great place for shopping.
-It’s where the locals shop, and you can while away the hours looking at local wares and chatting to hawkers.
+It’s where the locals shop, and you can pass the time looking at local wares and chatting to hawkers.

-Victoria Avenue: This central street contains all the original administrative buildings, built in the quintessential colonial style with thick brick walls and green corrugated tin roofs.
-They’re not all in the best of shape, but they’re charming.
+Victoria Avenue: This central street contains all original administrative buildings, built in the quintessential colonial style with thick brick walls and green corrugated tin roofs.
+Not all are in the best of shape, but they’re charming.